NFF Awards: 1994 Super Eagles grateful – Sunday Oliseh | TODAY.NG

 Similarly, Omoyeni Yekini, the daughter to the late Super Eagles striker, Rashidi Yekini, whose father scored Nigeria’s first World Cup goal, expressed gratitude over the award.

-“It is a thing of joy for me and I really want to say thank you for the support because indeed it feels good to be recognised even after a long time.
+“It is a thing of joy for me and I really want to say thank you for the support because indeed if feels good to be recognised even after a long time.

 “The NFF has not turned its back on our family, we thank God for them and other teammates of my dad.